 Students' primary responsibility in school is to prepare themselves for the future.
 They should be aware of and take advantage of the opportunities offered to them.
 Students are expected to conduct themselves in a manner conducive to learning.
-A detailed explanation of students' expected behavior with regard to attendance, dress code, homework, books and other important matters is contained in a student handbook that is distributed to students at all grade levels on the opening day of school.
 The Massapequa Public Schools Code of Conduct sets specific guidelines and procedures on matters of behavior.
 Copies of the Code of Conduct and attendance policy are available in the General Office and on the District Website.